konrri2/SixChess/TermsAndConditions.md

 ## Terms and Conditions for Hexagonal Chess

 ### 1. Acceptable Use
-By using Hexagonal Chess Chess, you agree to the following terms:
+By using Hexagonal Chess, you agree to the following terms:
 - You may play the game for personal entertainment purposes only.
 - You must not reverse engineer, or modify the game without explicit permission.